AliSajadzadeh/Time-Series-Supervised-and-Unsupervised-Machine-Learning/README.md

 This project implements two univariate time series supervised classification algorithms using Python.
 Overview

 The implemented algorithms aim to classify time series data into predefined classes using supervised learning techniques.
-The project consists of two main approaches:
+The project consists of two main approaches

     ## Deep Learning Model with 1-D Convolution
         In this approach, the time series data is windowed into fixed-size segments.